telerik/xaml-docs/controls/radtimeline/getting-started.md

 ## RadTimeline items

 The RadTimeline control presents its data in two types of occurrences(events).
-The first one is one-time occurrence which happens once in a time.
+The first one is a one-time occurrence which happens once in a time.
 The second type represents periodical occurrence.
-It requires a strict Start and End time to be presented.
+It requires a strict __Start__ and __End__ time to be presented.

 #### __Figure 2: RadTimeline items visualization__
 ![](images/RadTimeline_Getting_Started_1.PNG)